 It is so effective that it matches some anti-inflammatory drugs on the market.
 In that way, curcumin delivers a one-two punch against free radicals.
 It blocks them directly, then stimulates the body’s own antioxidant mechanisms.

 Chronic, low-level inflammation is known to play a role in almost every chronic disease.
 This includes heart disease, cancer, metabolic syndrome, Alzheimer’s and various other degenerative conditions.

-This spice is so beneficial to our bodies, it behooves us to incorporate it into our daily routine either through supplementation or by adding it to our meals.
-Here is an easy to make tea that can be substituted for your morning coffee or added as an afternoon treat.
+This spice is so beneficial to our bodies that it behooves us to incorporate it into our daily routine either through supplementation or by adding it to our meals.
+Here is an easy-to-make tea that can be substituted for your morning coffee or added as an afternoon treat.

 What You’ll Need: